emberjs/rfcs/text/0000-embroider-v2-package-format.md

 Modules in **Own Javascript** are allowed to import template files.
 This is common in today’s addons (they import their own layout to set it on their Component class).
 The `.hbs` file extension resolves with lower priority than `.js` (meaning if you have both, the `.js` wins).

+Modules in **Own Javascript** are allowed to import JSON files.
+This is supported in Node and it's enabled by default in popular Javascript bundlers like Webpack, so it's common to encounter code on NPM that expects it to work.
+We interpret JSON as an ECMA module whose `default` export is the JSON object.

 ### Own Javascript: Transpilation of imported modules

 Any module you import, whether from an Ember package or a non-Ember package, gets processed by the app's babel configuration by default.
 This ensures that the app's `config/targets.js` will always be respected and you won't accidentally break your older supported browsers by importing a dependency that uses newer ECMA features.